 This section provides a description of each of SASE’s research networks and links to bios and contact information for SASE’s network organizers.
 You can also contact the network organizers through this page.

 Submissions to the SASE conference must be made through one of the research networks below (or through a mini-conference).
-Paper and session abstracts as well as full papers for grant, prize, and stipend applications must be submitted to all networks by 8 January 2018.
-Candidates will be notified by early March 2018.
-Please note that some networks may also require that a full paper be submitted by 1 May 2018 for the purposes of assigning a discussant or awarding a prize.
+Paper and session abstracts as well as full papers for grant, prize, and stipend applications must be submitted to all networks by 14 January 2019.
+Candidates will be notified by mid-February 2019.
+Please note that some networks may also require that a full paper be submitted by 6 May 2019 for the purposes of assigning a discussant or awarding a prize.
 For further information, please contact the organizer of the network to which you are submitting.